open-mmlab/mmagic/README.md

 ## Citation

-If MMEditing is helpful to your research, please cite it in your publication.
+If MMEditing is helpful to your research, please cite it as below.

 ```bibtex
 @misc{mmediting2022,